 The Regional leaders were given a briefing of the program outline, some walk throughs and a complete outline of the crucial check-in system.

 They were able to spent some of the afternoon at their own leisure in the city, before having dinner in an old Coaching Inn – thought to have had a license to serve alcohol since the 16th Century!
 It was also a location where some of the group would dine the following night.

 The group arrived and were met at the airport and given their allocated clan badges and ‘clan coach’ for their transportation.
 Departure from Edinburgh Airport was staggered so that the private check-in at the hotel would run smoothly.

 Here they were given their keys, and a ‘Welcome to Scotland’ information pack.
 The group were able to enjoy a few hours of leisure time in the city as they awaited the arrival of the final members of their team, who flew in later that afternoon.

 Friday evening was spend dining at various locations around the city.
 Each clan enjoyed some traditional or contemporary Scottish dishes, then took in the evening sights and sounds of the Grassmarket area of the city.

 Before the fun of the battle, there was some business to be done, so Saturday morning saw the group have breakfast and then a meeting in the hotel.

 Then it was a leisurely lunch of their choice in the city, some time for shopping and preparations for the evening ahead.

-Upon arriving at The Caves the groups where met by their long lost McGreon cousin, who helped they prepare for their battle (see the video here!).
+Upon arriving at The Caves the groups where met by their long lost McGreon cousin, who helped they prepare for their battle.